 Summary and policy advice

 What will happen to economic performance if workers do own more of the “robots” (i.e. new technologies/capital stock) that are taking their jobs?
 The accumulated evidence on the economic performance of firms that have employee ownership gives no reason to think that performance would be hurt, and in fact suggests that performance may be enhanced.
+The free-rider and financial risk problems are important, but the evidence indicates that they can be overcome.
 Not only is employee ownership linked to higher company performance on average, but it may also add to worker pay, employment stability, and company survival.
-The free-rider and financial risk problems are important, but the evidence indicates that they can be overcome.
-Apart from benefiting companies and workers, the findings point to the potential for employee ownership to increase economic stability and reduce unemployment and inequality in the overall economy.
+Even if company performance is no better or worse under employee ownership, it may represent an alternative economic model with potential for increasing economic stability and reducing unemployment and inequality in the overall economy.

-The evidence that employee ownership can improve company performance does not initially suggest a role for public policy, since the prospect of improved performance may be a sufficient incentive for adoption in companies that are likely to benefit.
-However, given its low incidence, government can play the role it has often played in promoting performance-enhancing work practices to help overcome information problems or institutional barriers, and to enhance overall economy-wide outcomes from higher productivity and innovation.
+The evidence that employee ownership can improve company performance might not initially suggest a role for public policy, since the prospect of improved performance may be a sufficient incentive for adoption in companies that are likely to benefit.
+However, given its low incidence, government can play the role it has often played in promoting performance-enhancing work practices to help overcome information problems or institutional barriers to ensure that the performance benefits are recognized more widely, helping to enhance overall economy-wide outcomes from higher productivity and innovation.

 The argument for supportive public policy is strengthened when there are “externalities” involved, effects that extend beyond the firm and its members, as the decision to lay off workers or close a firm can create a number of negative externalities for the overall economy, government, communities, and the families of affected workers.